-Real estate prices in the german capital are the lowest among all major cities in Europe and Germany (2 times less than Munich, 3 times less than Paris and 4-5 times less than London).
-The catch-up of property prices in Berlin compared to other European capitals continues with double-digit price growth (10.8% in 2014, 10.1% in 2015 and 9,6% in 2016) sustained by tremendous residential housing demand.
+Real estate prices in the German capital are the lowest among all major cities in Europe and Germany.
+Indeed, the property price of an apartment in Berlin is generally 5 times less than London, 2 to 3 times less than Paris and 2 times less than Munich for an equivalent location quality.
+With the booming of the real estate market in the city, the catch-up of property prices in Berlin compared to other European capitals continues with double-digit price growth (10.1% in 2015 and 9,6% in 2016) sustained by tremendous residential housing demand.

-Property ownership rate in Berlin is particularly low with less than 20% of owners in the city, which leaves a significant margin of development of the real estate market in the long term.
-The high occupancy rate (ca. 98%) and population growth (ca.50 000 people per year), would support housing demand for the next years and are forward development factors for Berlin property prices.
+For historical reasons, Berlin has a particularly low property ownership rate with less than 20% of owners (compared to 55% national average in Germany) which leaves a very significant margin of the long term development of the Berlin real estate market.
+The high occupancy rate (about 98%) and the population growth (more than 50,000 people a year), support the demand for housing and are important factors of rapid growth of real estate prices in Berlin.

 Real estate prices evolution in Berlin

 This trend of catching up real estate prices in Berlin compared to other European capitals and the prospects of real estate gain are among the first factors to invest in real estate in Berlin.

 The table below clearly illustrates this dynamic of the Berlin real estate market with double-digit price increases.